 Kevin is a Principal in Barney & Barney’s Employee Benefits Division where he serves as the Technology and Life Sciences Practice Group Leader.
 Kevin joined Barney & Barney in 2002, and became a Principal in 2009.

-Greg Scherman co-founded Access Youth Academy with Chris Walker in 2006 with the goal of giving back to the San Diego community at large by helping under served youth.
-He is the President of The Scherman Energy Group, consultants to the oil and gas industry and has been active in real estate and other business ventures since graduating from UCSD with a BA in Management Science.
-He is a competitive athlete – formerly a bike racer and now a top amateur squash player, having competed in the Maccabiah Games in 2009.
-He is a level 1 certified squash coach and his daughter is currently competing on the Cornell women’s squash team.
-Greg is excited to be actively engaged in Access Youth Academy.
+Greg Scherman is married with two daughters.
+He co-founded Access Youth Academy with Chris Walker in 2006 with the goal of giving back to the San Diego community at large by helping under-served youth.
+He is the President of The Scherman Energy Group, consultants to the oil and gas and solar industries and has been active in real estate and other business ventures since graduating from UCSD.
+He is a competitive athlete - formerly a bike racer and now a top amateur squash player, having competed in the Maccabiah Games in 2009.
+He is a level 1 certified squash coach and one daughter was a former captain of the Cornell women's squash team.
+Greg is excited to be actively engaged in all facets of Access Youth Academy and the new facility.